North Wall Car Park Upgrade Project

 When is the slipway going to be fixed 14 million for the boat ramp where no one pays It is a ridiculous situation millions being spent not even a peep out of council about the slipway look what’s there yachts trawlers fisheries and police boats and no working slipway so ridiculous

-Stan asked almost 4 years agoHi Stan.
+Stan asked about 4 years agoHi Stan.
 The slipway is a NSW Government project and not under the management or control of Coffs Harbour City Council.

 Key Dates